-The Quad has long been a symbol of Mizzou pride and history.
-It is named after David R. Francis, the governor of Missouri who was instrumental to the rebuilding of the university after Academic Hall was destroyed by a devastating fire in 1892.
+The quad has long been a symbol of Mizzou pride and history.
+It is named after David R. Francis, the governor of Missouri who was instrumental to the rebuilding of the University after Academic Hall was destroyed by a devastating fire in 1892.

-Many other traditions are associated with the Quad.
+Many other traditions are associated with the quad.

-The Columns are all that remains of Academic Hall, the first and main building on campus until it burned on January 9, 1892.
+The Columns are all that remains of Academic Hall, the first and main building on campus until it burned down on January 9, 1892.
 The Columns were originally deemed to be unsafe, but a rally in their defense kept them on campus to become an enduring symbol of MU.

 Both Tiger Walk and Tiger Prowl are symbolic events that take place at the Columns.